qayiyamsimang-ops/PART-2-POE/README.md

 ### Desktop View (1920 x 1080)

 ![Homepage on desktop](screenshots/desktop-home.png)
 *This is how it looks on my laptop.
-The 3 cards are in a row like they should be.*

 ![Navigation bar desktop](screenshots/desktop-nav.png)
-*Here you can see the orange hover effect on the menu links.
-I think it looks pretty nice.*

 ### Mobile View (Honor x7a- 390px)

 ![Mobile homepage](screenshots/mobile-home.png)
-*On phone everything stacks in one column.
-Much easier to scroll.*
+*On phone everything stacks in one column.*

 ![Mobile navigation menu](screenshots/mobile-menu.png)
-*This is the menu on mobile - it stacks vertically so you can actually tap the links without zooming in.
-Hover effect still works if you tap.*
+*This is the menu on mobile - it stacks vertically so you can actually tap the links without zooming in.*

 ![Mobile contact form](screenshots/mobile-form.png)
 *Contact form on my phone.
 Inputs and button take up the full width so they're easy to tap.*